A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Algorithms based on the Woodbury matrix identity

 \subsection{U and V are rank-k, A=I}

 Assuming $A=I$, the Woodbury identity reduces to

 In this case, we can then describe the solution of (\ref{eq:linsystem}) as

 Note again that $\ket{x}$ in general is not a normalized quantum state.
-The solution here is a linear combination of quantum states rather than a single quantum state, similar to some variational approaches \cite{huang2019near}.
-Now, taking an inner product of $\ket{x}$ with $\ket{z}$, we get
+The solution here is a linear combination of quantum states rather than a single quantum state, and is thus similar to results obtained using some variational approaches \cite{huang2019near}.
+Taking an inner product of $\ket{x}$ with $\ket{z}$, we get

-This requires the computation of $k^2 + 2k + 1$ inner products -- $k^2$ of the form $\braket{v_j}{u_i}$, $k$ of the form $\braket{z}{u_i}$, $k$ of the form $\braket{v_j|b}$, and the one $\braket{z}{b}$.
-An algorithm for computing $\braket{z}{x}$ that uses a combination of classical and quantum resources proceeds as follows: \begin{enumerate} \item \verb+y1=+$\braket{z}{b}$ \item \verb+for i=1:k y2[i]=+$\alpha_i\braket{z}{u_i}$\verb+ end+ \item \verb+for j=1:k y3[j]=+$\beta_j\braket{v_j}{b}$\verb+ end+ \item \verb+for i=1:k for j=1:k y4[i,j]=+$\alpha_i\beta_j\braket{v_j}{u_i}$\verb+ end end+ \item \verb|M=inv(inv(C)+y4)| \item \verb|return y1-transpose(y2)*M*y3| \end{enumerate} All steps in the algorithm are done classically, except for the inner products, which are done on the quantum computer.
+This requires the computation of $k^2 + 2k + 1$ inner products: $k^2$ of the form $\braket{v_j}{u_i}$, $k$ of the form $\braket{z}{u_i}$, $k$ of the form $\braket{v_j}{b}$, and the one $\braket{z}{b}$.
+An algorithm for computing $\braket{z}{x}$ that uses a combination of classical and quantum resources proceeds as follows: \begin{enumerate} \item \verb+y1=+$\braket{z}{b}$ \item \verb+for i=1:k y2[i]=+$\alpha_i\braket{z}{u_i}$\verb+ end+ \item \verb+for j=1:k y3[j]=+$\beta_j\braket{v_j}{b}$\verb+ end+ \item \verb+for i=1:k for j=1:k y4[i,j]=+$\alpha_i\beta_j\braket{v_j}{u_i}$\verb+ end end+ \item \verb|M=inv(inv(C)+y4)| \item \verb|return y1-transpose(y2)*M*y3| \end{enumerate} All steps in the algorithm are done classically, except for the inner products, which are computed using the quantum computer.
 Note that the matrix inversion (\verb|inv(C)+y4|) requires $O(k^3)$ operations in general.
 The scaling in $N$ will depend on the complexity of the unitaries required to prepare $\ket{z}$, $\ket{u_i}$, $\ket{v_j}$, and $\ket{b}$, so the complexity in $N$ is problem-dependent.
 It is also worth noting that this algorithm does not require embedding non-Hermitian matrices in a higher-dimensional space, unlike other algorithms such as HHL.